 Assessing the Environmental Impact of Stubble Burning & Risk Mitigation using Remote Sensing

 Significant progress in remote sensing applications provides a large-scale solution to map and monitor rice and wheat growing areas and stubble burning patterns in the region.
 Cropin is pursuing extensive research to employ remote-sensing-based solutions for risk mitigation associated with crop residue burning and generate statistics that government bodies could utilize to streamline policies.
 The initiative also aims at delivering data-backed insights that emerging businesses could benefit from in their process of mobilizing the crop stubble, thereby reducing the risk of environmental damage.

 Cropin’s geospatial AI/ML framework consumes near-real-time satellite imagery and generates various remote sensing indices from multi-spectral bands across visual to thermal to examine the environmental impact of crop residue burning.
 ML models help analyze the Rice-Wheat system (RWS) that farmers follow across the 630-million-acre stretch of the Indo-Gangetic Plain.
 This data will act as a reference to monitor the crop residue burning activity on fields.

 SmartRisk’s remote-sensing-based crop detection will highlight the crop sowing patterns and crop stages of the RWS for the different villages.
 The VIIRS (Visible Infrared Imaging Radiometer Suite) data from NASA provides active fire mapping complemented by various other remote sensing indices, such as the burning area index (BAI) and Normalized burning ratio (NBR), derived from thermal and shortwave infrared bands.
 Together, they expedite the identification of stubble burning, both current and historical.
-The historical information, when integrated with sowing patterns, crop stages, and weather seasonality parameters takes a tailored precision farming approach to contribute to designing the likelihood model that forecasts the stubble-burning areas.
+The historical information, when integrated with sowing patterns, crop stages, and weather seasonality parameters takes a tailored precision agriculture approach to contribute to designing the likelihood model that forecasts the stubble-burning areas.